betamore/fewd/headstart.md

   platform features to build my app?
 * [Domain Name System](https://webhostinggeeks.com/guides/dns/) DNS explained in simple terms.
+* [Understand the Basics of HTTP](https://egghead.io/courses/understand-the-basics-of-http) Learn the fundamentals of the Hypertext Transport Protcol.

 ## Tools of the Trade: Text Editors